Home > Blog > The #1 Tip To Transform Your Social Media Engagement (And Delight People With Visual Disabilities)

 You might think Alt text is for UX designers or social media experts.
 For accessibility authorities.
 Not for entrepreneurs like you and me.
 But that’s not true.
 Using Alt text is easy and it can help you captivate any audience.

-As soon as you upload an image to your post, the option to add Alt text appears below your image in the Edit Your Photo window, like in the image below.
+Depending on the social media platform you're using, as soon as you upload an image the option to add Alt text appears.
+This can be in the Edit Your Photo window, like in the image below.

 Stick figure holding a balloon with Alt text is running after social media icons below are the fields Edit, Tag, Alt text

-Lilly is holding a balloon with Alt text running after social media icons
+LinkedIn image upload field with Lilly holding a balloon with Alt text running after social media icons.

 What should you aim for?